veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-1.md

 | 3   | Service(service-cluster-ip) | 10.32.0.0/24  |

 ### Linux Bridge & NAT
-As you can see in above diagram, we are going to use `linux bridge` to connect our VMs and nginx container.
-Also we need to do [NATing](https://en.wikipedia.org/wiki/Network_address_translation) for our VMs in order to access Internet.
+As you can see in the above diagram, we are going to use a `linux bridge` to connect our VMs and nginx docker container.
+Also we need to do [NATing](https://en.wikipedia.org/wiki/Network_address_translation) for our VMs in order to access the Internet.

 ```bash
 $ EXTERNAL_IFACE="wlan0"